bdehoyos/bdehoyos.github.io/about.md

 title: About Me
 ---

 My name is Bruno De Hoyos and I am a third year student at The University of Texas at Austin.
-I am currently pursuing a Bachelor of Science in mechanical engineering and computer science, and hope to graduate in the 2016 spring semester.
+I am currently pursuing a Bachelor of Science in <b>mechanical engineering</b>, and hope to graduate in the 2016 spring semester.
 I enjoy taking things apart and learning how they work, as well as working on small programming projects to entertain myself during the weekends.

-If you find anything on this site interesting and have any questions, feel free to contact me via LinkedIn or through my email address: bdehoyos [at] utexas [dot] edu
+If you find anything on this site interesting or have any questions, feel free to drop me a message at the comment section below each project page.

 ### Languages
 - English, fluent
 - Spanish, fluent
 - French, basic conversational

+### Programming
+- C/C++
-- C/C++, proficient
+- Java
-- Java, proficient
+- MATLAB
-- MATLAB, proficient
+- HTML

 ### Skills
 - SolidWorks
 - Arduino
-- Milling machines, lathes (machine shop certified)
+- Milling machines, lathes
 - Assembly language
 - Microsoft Office
 - Adobe Photoshop